andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-17-gelfands-algebra-chunk-10-factoring.md

 tags: [gelfand, factoring, difference-of-squares, tricks]
 ---
 {% include JB/setup %}
 Numbers have factors.
-The number $6$ has factors of $2$ and $3$ (as in $2 \times 3$) and also $1 and 6$ (as in $1 \times 6$).
+The number $6$ has factors of $2$ and $3$ (as in $2 \times 3$) and also $1$ and $6$ (as in $1 \times 6$).
 Expressions also have factors.

 The expression $a^2 + 2ab + b^2$ has factors $(a + b)$ and $(a + b)$.

-If all this look incredibly like we're just doing the reverse of what we've been doing up til now (which has been called "expanding" by the way) you'd be right.
+If all this looks incredibly like we're just doing the reverse of what we've been doing up til now (which has been called "expanding" by the way) you'd be right.
 But its harder.
 Expanding is just laboriously following a bunch of rules.
 You need to pay attention, but you don't need to think.
-With Factoring it's _hard_ and you need to think _a lot_.
+With factoring it's _hard_ and you need to think _a lot_.

 It's for this reason that factoring is something I remember utterly failing at in school - I had a mental block about it.

-Consequently I'm going to go slowly for my own benefit.
+Consequently I'm going to go slowly (and break this topic into multiple posts) for my own benefit.

 ## Gelfand Problem 107(d)
 You can brute-force this one by just staring at it hard and figuring out how it should shake out, but there is a better way.
 And better ways are, well, better.